UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/rares.negrila/index.md

 ### Week 20 - 26 May

-To Be Continued - PCB work and final touches + packageing

 The project ended up working perfectly on the breadboards as a prototype.

 Sadly after putting the final version together, soldering everything on some prototype pcbs and putting everything in a wooden casing, I have lost a lot of the sound quality due to interference from the solder of the pcb.